Bankstown - South

 Bankstown - South lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Bankstown - South's population is approximately 19,134 as of August 2025.
-This figure represents an increase of 700 people, a 3.8% rise from the 2021 Census which recorded a population of 18,434.
-This change is inferred from the estimated resident population of 19,137 in June 2024 and an additional 64 validated new addresses since the Census date.
-The population density stands at 4,329 persons per square kilometer, placing Bankstown - South within the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Over the past decade, Bankstown - South has shown robust growth with a compound annual growth rate of 1.5%, outperforming its SA3 region.
-Overseas migration was the primary driver of population growth, contributing approximately 71.9% of overall population gains recently.
+This figure represents an increase of 700 people since the 2021 Census, which recorded a population of 18,434.
+The increase is inferred from the estimated resident population of 19,137 in June 2024 and an additional 64 validated new addresses since the Census date.
+This results in a population density ratio of 4,329 persons per square kilometer, placing Bankstown - South among the top 10% of locations assessed by AreaSearch.
+Over the past decade, Bankstown - South has shown resilient growth patterns with a compound annual growth rate of 1.5%, outperforming the SA3 area.
+Overseas migration contributed approximately 71.9% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Bankstown - South is forecast to experience significant population growth, increasing by 7,701 persons to 2041, a total gain of 40.3%.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Bankstown - South is forecasted to experience significant population growth, increasing by 7,701 persons to reach a total of 26,835 by 2041, indicating a gain of 40.3% over the 17-year period.

 Frequently Asked Questions - Population